-"Come Hell or High Water" explores the history and development of bodysurfing alongside the purity of experience that is riding a wave, taking a unique look at the culture and beauty of the sport, while capturing the stories and locations of those who belong to its community.
+"Come Hell or High Water" explores the history and development of bodysurfing alongside the purity of experience of riding a wave, taking a unique look at the culture and beauty of the sport while capturing the stories and locations of those who belong to its community.

 The film's unanticipated popularity may well reflect the less-is-more, environmentally aware consciousness of our times; as the simplest of all ocean sports, bodysurfing requires little more than swim fins and some waves.

 "The Plight of the Torpedo People" is a collaborative work by the best bodysurfers of today, captured doing what they do best by some of the world's best surf cinematographers and photographers.